folio-org/mod-notify/README.md

 the notification is all about.

 The most common operations on notifications are
-  POST a new notification to the system
+*  POST a new notification to the system
-  PUT an update to a ntification, typically to set the seen flag to true GET notifications for a given user, typically with a filter for unseen ones
+*  PUT an update to a notification, typically to set the seen flag to true
+*  GET notifications for a given user, typically with a filter for unseen ones

 At this point the UI will have to check for available notifications.
 Later we may well add alternative ways to deliver notifications, for example by email.